-So I used Pacific Hemp Milk, Unsweetened, Original to reheat and rehidrate the millet, in a thick stainless steel sauce pan, on low to medium heat, on the stove.
+So I used Pacific Hemp Milk, Unsweetened, Original to reheat and rehydrate the millet, in a thick stainless steel saucepan, on low to medium heat, on the stove.
 I added vanilla, some nut butter I had in the fridge, toasted blanched, sliced almonds, some coconut oil, lots of cinnamon, and to give it a little boost, Lion’s Mane mushroom powder (great for mental focus and energy).
-And a pinch of salt (I didn’t use any salt when I cooked my millet, but if you do than maybe that’s enough).
+And a pinch of salt (I didn’t use any salt when I cooked my millet, but if you do then maybe that’s enough).

 I finished it with one organic strawberry, few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
-I don’t like sweet food, but you can taste as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve or stevia drops.
+I don’t like sweet food, but you can taste as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve, or stevia drops.
 This is an open canvas.
-Add chcocolate, cacao nibs, other seasonal fruits, other nuts or nut butters, coconut flakes, etc. You can add cacao and make it a chocolate porridge if that’s what you feel like.
-You can also use any non-diary milk you want, I happen to love hemp milk.
+Add chocolate, cacao nibs, other seasonal fruits, other nuts or nut butter, coconut flakes, etc. Add the cacao and make it a chocolate porridge if that’s what you feel like.
+You can also use any non-dairy milk you want, I happen to love hemp milk.

 The below recipe instructions will have cooked millet as an ingredient.
 To cook the millet check the options above.

 This recipe is part of The Ultimate Lectin-Free Breakfast Guide, Recipe Round-Up, check it out for more tasty and satisfying lectin-free breakfast ideas.

 A lectin-free alternative to oats porridge and a great plant-based breakfast option.

 - 1 heaping cup dry, cooked millet (check post above for instructions and options)